 A substantial portion of our business is conducted by our subsidiaries.
 Therefore, our ability to meet our payment obligations on our indebtedness is substantially dependent on the earnings of certain of our subsidiaries and the payment of funds to us by our subsidiaries as dividends, loans, advances or other payments.
 Our subsidiaries are separate and distinct legal entities and, unless they expressly guarantee any indebtedness of ours, they are not obligated to make funds available for payment of our indebtedness in the form of loans, distributions or otherwise.
-Our subsidiaries' ability to make any such loans, distributions or other payments to us will depend on their earnings, business results, the terms of their existing and any future indebtedness, tax considerations and legal or contractual restrictions to which they may be subject.
-If our subsidiaries do not make such payments to us, our ability to repay our indebtedness may be materially adversely affected.
+Our subsidiaries are subsidiaries are subsidiaries are subsidiaries are subsidiaries are subsidiaries are subsidiaries.
+Therefore, our ability to make any such loans, distributions or other payments to us will depend on their earnings, business results, the terms of their existing and any future indebtedness tax considerations and legal or contractual restrictions to which they may be subject.
+If our subsidiaries are onto a make and payments to us, our ability to repay our indebtedness may be materially adversely affected.
 For the thirteen weeks ended April 3, 2011 and the year ended January 2, 2011, our subsidiaries accounted for 79.4% and 77.2% of our total assets, respectively.